-- a completed Application for Certification for Economic Incentives; - a completed Registration Application for a use tax account (if one has not been assigned); and - a completed Application for Direct Pay Permit (if one has not been assigned).
+- a completed Registration Application for a use tax account (if one has not been assigned); - a completed Application for Direct Pay Permit (if one has not been assigned); and - a completed Application for Certification for Economic Incentives.

 Registration for a use tax account and a Direct Pay Permit can be completed online at https://tap.dor.ms.gov.
 Once registered for use tax, the Application for Certification for Economic Incentives can be completed online within the applicant's Taxpayer Access Point (TAP) account by clicking the "Apply for Economic Incentives" link.
 The TAP application contains a link to upload the requested documentation.